glaciology/OGRE/README.md

 ## Overview
 Originally designed for easily logging multi-GNSS data in remote regions of the Arctic, this instruments incorporates low power, low cost components onto a single circuit board and features a Ublox ZED-F9P GNSS module and Sparkfun Artemis MCU (Ambiq Apollo3 MCU, Cortex-M4).
 - Logs binary (.ubx) GPS, GLONASS, BEIDOU, GALILEO & Satellite Nav Messages to a microSD, which can be easily converted to standard RINEX format for positioning with PPK or PPP.
 - Easily configurable via microSD card.
-Many configuration options to optimize data and battery needs, such as daily logging during summertime and weekly logging during the winter.
+Many configuration options to optimize data and battery needs, such as a polar-specific mode of daily logging during summertime and weekly logging during the winter, or a sunrise/sunset mode for logging data for 3 hours, twice daily to capture diurnal glacial signals.
-- Simple 2 layer PCB with SMD components totaling ~$260, including patch antenna.
+- Simple 2 layer PCB with SMD components totaling ~$175, not including external components.
 PCB inside enclosure measures 7x6.5x2.5cm.
-- Nominal data rate under open sky conditions 2000-3000 bytes per solution, equivalent to 5 GB of data for logging all constellations at 15 second interval for a year.
 - Current consumption with a 12V supply is 45-65mA (.5-.8W) awake, and 0.07mA (.8mW) asleep.
 We have used a single 12V 40Amp hr battery with a 10W solar panel to log continuously for 3 hours a day every day, including throughout the long polar night in Greenland.
-- Features on-board battery measurement circuit and temperature sensor.
 - Programmed in Arduino environment.

-- Additional pins & peripherals include RX/TX for serial programming, 3-Wire Temperature sensor, secondary I2C bus, secondary UART bus, secondary SPI bus, several GPIO pins and I/O pins for streaming or receiving RTCM messages for RTK operation.
+A detailed guide is maintained [here](https://docs.google.com/document/d/1q8-jAFY2cO8MIOHwoCQhJwPjmURbkkGEsrDBrOs5gMM/edit?usp=sharing).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/37055625/207705142-4ba32b05-6b62-4d18-bcf7-4f9eb635589c.jpeg" width="500"/>